 Is Tuition Reimbursement Taxable?

-While you should always consult with a licensed tax professional regarding the current tax law, and in no way should any of this publicly-available information be considered tax advice, the IRS’ website currently states that employers can deduct the cost of tuition reimbursement (up to $5,250 annually).
+While you should always consult with a licensed tax professional regarding the current tax law, and in no way should any of this information be considered tax advice, the IRS’ website currently states that employers can deduct the cost of tuition reimbursement (up to $5,250 annually).
 It’s a business expense for them.
-The IRS website also states that the first $5,250 of tuition reimbursement isn’t considered taxable income.
+The IRS website also states that the first $5,250 of tuition reimbursement isn’t considered taxable income for employees.
 However, anything above that counts as part of your taxable wages and salary.
 Again, talking to a tax professional is always recommended.

-Typically, for the IRS to count your tuition assistance as tax-free, it should be used to pay for tuition, fees, textbooks, supplies, or equipment.
+Typically, for the IRS to consider tuition assistance as tax-free, it should be used to pay for tuition, fees, textbooks, supplies, or equipment.

 What Are Other Options to Lower Education Costs?

-The average cost of attending a four-year public college as an in-state student during the 2018-19 school year was $10,230 and that price tag only goes up for private schools and out-of-state students.
-This may be difficult for you to swing.
+The average cost of attending a four-year public college as an in-state student during the 2022-23 school year was $10,950, and that price tag only goes up for private schools and out-of-state students.

-If you’re looking to refinance student loans, prequalifying online with SoFi takes just two minutes.
-SoFi offers student loan refinancing with no application or origination fees and no prepayment penalties.
-Plus, existing SoFi members may qualify for rate discounts.
+Refinancing is another method that might help you lower your education costs.
+If you’re looking to refinance your student loans now, prequalifying online with SoFi takes just two minutes.
+SoFi offers student loan refinancing with low fixed and variable rates, flexible terms, and no fees.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.